Why Wood Gasification is part of This Permaculture Design

 Here is Wayne Keith himself on a typical work day hauling bails of hay with one of his wood burning trucks.

 And just so you know, the examples I’ve given you above are of everyday people like you and me, building these units themselves from mostly throw away materials.
-Their homemade systems costing anywhere between $100 and $300 to build.
-If you want a unit made to sell to small business and homeowners at a $25,000 price take…then here you go.
-Woodgas generators can be as simple or sophisticated as you like.
+Their homemade systems costing some as little as $100 and $300 to build.
+If however you want a professionally made unit for your home, homestead, farm or small business, the folks over at All Power Labs have done an exceptional job.
+(BTW… we are not distributors for APL…we just really like all of the information they have provided to all of us on their site.)

 And We’re Using Current Sunlight, Not Ancient Sunlight